Native American gaming: Florida

-Idaho gaming
+Idaho

 The Coeur d’Alene Casino is located in Idaho, US.
 Founded in 1993, the establishment consists the Circling Raven Golf Club, two luxury hotels, 100,000 square feet of casino space, and various restaurants.
 The Coeur d’Alene Casino currently employs an average of 1000 local residents, making it one of the largest employers in the region.
 A part of the casino's profits are invested back to the Coeur d'Alene people in education and various investment projects.

-The Shoshone-Bannock Tribe also operates a slots-only casino in Fort Hall, Idaho located just outside Pocatello, Idaho.
+The Shoshone-Bannock Tribe also operates a slots-only casino in Fort Hall, Idaho, located just outside Pocatello, Idaho.